seimon-m/stuemtec/README.md

 # stuemtec | Project Focus

+![Figma Demo](src/assets/figma.gif)

 This is a experimental proof-of-concept for the [Digital Ideation](https://www.hslu.ch/en/lucerne-school-of-information-technology/degree-programs/bachelor/digital-ideation/) Studio Emerging Technologies.
 The idea is to build a special focus mode for an online learning wiki and add micro animation for an experimental UX.
-The focus mode should improve the the reading experience, reduce distraction and gain more concentration while reading.
+The focus mode should improve the reading experience, reduce distraction and gain more concentration while reading.
 For this, we divided the content into chunks, removed many UI elements and created a new hierarchy.

-This prototyp was built during three days.
+The whole prototyp was built during three days.

-![Figma Demo](src/assets/figma.gif)

 ## Project setup
 ```